Quantum Memory: A Missing Piece in Quantum Computing Units: Building Quantum Memory Devices

 QRAMs were first proposed and designed by Giovannetti, Lloyd, and Maccone~\cite{Giovannetti2008, Giovannetti2008PRA}.
 Their design uses quantum routers in the quantum routing module, whose state can be set by the address qubits.
 After the router state is set, it coherently routes the next incoming qubit to the two different paths (see Fig.~\ref{fig:qram}b).
 Sending all the address qubits into the routing module carves paths that guide the bus qubits to the corresponding QMCs, which will read out the information coherently.
 The bus qubit is then sent out from the QRAM, and the routers are unset to return to their starting state for the next memory call.
 The authors named this seminal design `bucket-brigade' (BB) architecture.
 Unlike the direct analogy from the classical addressing structure, `fan-out' architecture, they pointed out that the BB architecture is more efficient and noise-resilient.
 Following this seminal work, Hong \textit{et al.} proposed an alternation of the bucket-brigade architecture by modifying the quantum switch qubits~\cite{Hong2012}.

 As demonstrated in Ref.~\cite{Harrow2009}, where Harrow \textit{et al.} proposed the famous quantum linear algebra algorithms (HHL algorithm, named by the authors) to efficiently solve the inverse of a large matrix, the construction of QRAM and coherently addressing the memory content efficiently becomes indispensable for the speedup.
 Therefore, there is growing interest in building QRAM on different physical platforms.
 Hann \textit{et al.} performed a realistic analysis on how to implement QRAM based on a superconducting system and acoustic quantum memory~\cite{Hann2019}, while Chen \textit{et al.} consider using solid-state systems and photons instead~\cite{Chen2021}.
+Recently, Weiss {\it et al.} proposed a QRAM design using the superconducting microwave system~\cite{weiss2023qram}.
 In addition, based on QRAM development, the concept and the architecture of a quantum data center have been proposed in Ref.~\cite{Liu2022quantum}.
 Furthermore, QRAMs based on quantum random walk have also been demonstrated~\cite{Asaka2021, Asaka2023I, Asaka2023II}.
 In addition to the bucket-brigade architecture, there are proposals to construct QRAM with other architectures, e.g., the flip-flop QRAM~\cite{Park2019}, hybrid QRAM~\cite{Matteo2020, Alexandru2020}, etc. However, constructing a QRAM and demonstrating its performance have not been achieved in experiments yet, to the best of our knowledge.